CalebL26/KDS/README.md

 # What It Is

 This is a Kitchen Display System (KDS) for Grade‑A Catering.
-It replaces paper tickets with a simple screen that shows orders as cards.
+It replaces white board tickets with a simple screen that shows orders as cards.
 Orders can be marked New → In‑Progress → Complete.
 The system highlights serve times (ST/DT), allows filtering by station, and shows upcoming orders for the next 3 days.